 Sometimes a waypoint may be removed from Ingress after a mission is created.
 These waypoints remain part of the mission, but will be auto-completed when they are encountered.
 There are two types of removed waypoints:

 - Portals which have been removed from the portal network

 - Waypoints from Niantic’s defunct Field Trip app

 Note that there are certain temporary conditions that may prevent you from being able to complete certain actions in a mission.
 If you’re going to be attempting a mission, it’s best to make sure you don’t interact with portals in ways that will prevent you from completing the mission.
 But should you find yourself in that situation, there are some measures you can take to resolve it.
 Below is a list of these blocking conditions and what you can do about them (assuming you have the needed items in your inventory):

 If you’re willing to wait, you can hack again once the timer expires.
 Otherwise, your only option is to install a heat sink.
 If there are no open mod slots or you already own two mods on the portal, you won’t be able to do this unless you flip, neutralize and re-capture the portal.

 Cannot install a mod

-If the portal is aligned with the enemy, you can just neutralize and capture it or use a flip card, then install the mod.
+If the portal is aligned with the enemy, you can just neutralize and capture it or use a flip card (if it has no more than one mod already), then install the mod.
 If the portal is friendly but all the mod slots are full or you already own two mods on it, your only option is to use a flip card, then neutralize and re-capture so that you can install the mod.

 Cannot capture or upgrade portal